10 Tips for facilitating Group Clean Space

-Then I introduced the idea that we’d be doing something a bit different in my pre-workshop note to participants: “This meeting will be facilitated in a way you may not have experienced before.
+Then in my pre-workshop note to participants, I introduced the idea that we’d be doing something a bit different: “This meeting will be facilitated in a way you may not have experienced before.
 We will be using space for collective exploration and learning about what you would like to have happen in 2035.”

 Once at the workshop, my instruction before the first exercise was: “We’ll be doing something new that uses space as a resource for you to figure things out.
 And I’ll be giving you instructions step-by-step.
 And the best way to do this is to just do it.
 Would that be OK?”